We have many resources for parents.

-All Participants, Parents, Coaches, Referees & Community: The Fort Hunt Youth Athletic Association (FHYAA) is committed to creating a safe environment for youth sports and being a conscientious community member by reducing the spread of COVID-19.
+All Participants, Parents, Coaches, Referees & Community: Fort Hunt Sports is committed to creating a safe environment for youth sports and being a conscientious community member by reducing the spread of COVID-19.
 We are dedicated to creating a safe environment so we can continue to provide recreational sports where participants learn teamwork, develop friendships, self-confidence, and good sportsmanship, empowering our young athletes to become responsible citizens.

 This policy, utilized by all FYHAA programs, serves to protect the well-being of players, coaches, referees, officials, parents, and spectators, who all must abide by these rules.
 It is updated as relevant national, state, and local health regulations and guidelines change.
 This protocol provides the latest information for FHYAA safety requirements, however, please review any additional sport-specific COVID-19 protocols to ensure compliance for that sport.